DianaShin/AntRacingCalculator/README.md

 ## [live link](https://dianashin.github.io/AntRacingCalculator/)

+Credit: The original svg file that was altered for the ant icons comes from: http://www.clker.com/clipart-white-ant.html.

 This is a very special app for purveyors of the competitive ant racing scene, who wish to view statistics related to competing ants before races take place.

 specifications: